mercylynn/dairyfarm-website/README.md

 - [Setup/Installation Requirements](#setupinstallation-requirements)
 - [License](#license)
 # Dairy MIlk Production
-This an ecommerce website designed to market farmers agriculural products where clients can order directlty from the farmers.
+This a milk production website to monitor farmers cow milk production rate and income.
 # Author
  created By Mercy Kamene on 17-07-2022
 # Description